huyngo1412/VibrantBIM/README.md

 6. The converted model will be imported into Revit.

 ## No Copyright

 This project is provided "as is" without any copyright.
 You are free to use, modify, and distribute this project as you see fit.

+If you use any part of this code in your own work and wish to monetize it, we kindly ask for a mention or acknowledgment, but it is not legally required.
+This is a request, not a condition of the license.